Out-of-control wildfires in Yellowknife, Canada, force 20,000 residents to flee

 The order to evacuate was issued by the minister of municipal and community affairs on Wednesday, forcing Yellowknife and Ingraham Trail residents to flee their homes and businesses by car and plane.
 Residents of the First Nations communities of N'Dilo and Dettah were also ordered to evacuate.
 Authorities told residents they have until noon on Friday to evacuate, and that without rain, the inferno could reach the area by the weekend.

-The government's staus update reads, "These fires remain out-of-control," and as of Tuesday, the fires around Yellowknife could be seen from space.
+The government's status update reads, "These fires remain out-of-control," and as of Tuesday, the fires around Yellowknife could be seen from space.

 Images of the blaze are heartbreaking.
 Photos and videos appearing across social media platforms show bumper-to-bumper traffic as residents try to flee the area.
 Others show vehicles traveling along the highway engulfed in smoke, with smoldering trees lining the roads as they drive toward safety.